deepakgl/TRLX/elx-d8/docroot/modules/custom/trlx_brand/README.md

 INTRODUCTION
 ------------
-This module creates the API for TR Trends listing.
+This module creates the APIs for Brands e.g. brandCategories, etc.

 REQUIREMENTS